European leaders condemn Belarusian authorities after plane is forced to land and opposition journalist is detained

 “Hijacking of a civilian plane is an unprecedented act of state terrorism.
 It cannot go unpunished,” he wrote on Twitter.

-The news service for the airport in Minsk, the Belarusian capital, said the plane was diverted because of a bomb scare.
-State media said President Alexander Lukashenko personally ordered the plane to land with the fighter escort.
+The news service for the airport in Minsk, the Belarusian capital, said the plane was diverted because of reports that there were explosives on board.
+President Alexander Lukashenko personally ordered the fighter escort, the BelTA state news agency said.

 The airport news service told state media that a bomb was not found on the plane, which had 123 passengers.

-Roman Protasevich, who ran the popular opposition social media Telegram channel Nexta from outside Belarus, was detained upon the plane’s landing.
-The flight was headed to Vilnius, Lithuania.
+Roman Protasevich, an opposition journalist who ran the popular social media Telegram channel Nexta, was detained upon the plane’s landing.
+The flight was headed to Vilnius, Lithuania, where the 26-year-old has been living in exile.

-He faces up to 15 years in prison after he and the creator of Nexta, which exposed Belarusian police brutality during anti-government demonstrations last year, were added to a list of individuals purportedly involved in terrorist activities in November.
+Protasevich faces more than 12 years in prison after he and the creator of Nexta, which exposed Belarusian police brutality during anti-government demonstrations last year, were added to a list of individuals purportedly involved in terrorist activities.
 Nexta and its sister channel, Nexta Live, have close to 2 million subscribers.

 Protasevich said on his Telegram channel earlier Sunday before departing Greece that he sensed he was under surveillance.